 - Complete Serato DJ System – DJ Controller for Serato DJ Lite (Included) with 4 decks of control, built-in 24-bit audio interface and plug and play USB connectivity for Mac and PC

-- Visualize Your DJ Mix – Large 6-inch capacitive-touch jog wheels with high-resolution color displays that show beats per minute (BPM), platter position, time remaining and pitch adjustment / key
+- Visualize Your DJ Mix - Large 6-inch capacitive-touch jog wheels with high-resolution color displays that show beats per minute (BPM), platter position, beats remaining and pitch adjustment / key

 - Personalize your DJ Set - Six Fun, quick-launch FX with dual paddle triggers; dedicated instant loop controls; eight performance pads per deck to access cues, loops, fader cuts and samples